MattCSmith/Project-365/README.md

 ## Day 97
 #### **Project:** Challenged.Dev - Next.js Frontend
 Today I experiemented with different card layouts, mainly masonry grids and evalutating ways in which to achieve this in Next.

+## Day 98
+#### **Project:** Challenged.Dev - Next.js Frontend
+Today I continued exploring and experimenting with a couple of the masonry layouts methods.
+Each seem to have some tradeoffs to consider before implementation.